-\ The effects of these field curvature values are negligible compared to the effects of astigmatism at the extreme field points.
+^{} The effects of these field curvature values are negligible compared to the effects of astigmatism at the extreme field points.

 Figure 10 WFE as a function of field at the LGS WFS.
-Wavelength is 0.589μ, observations at zenith (distance is 90km).
+Wavelength is 0.589μ , observations at zenith (distance is 90km).
 Field is 120 arcseconds in diameter.

 Figure 11 Spots at the focal plane of the LGS WFS.
-Wavelength is 0.589μ, observations at zenith (distance is90km).
-The spots on the edge of the 120 arcsecond diameter field are roughly 235 miliarcseconds on-sky.
+Wavelength is 0.589μ , observations at zenith (distance is 90km).
+The spots on the edge of the 120 arcsecond diameter field are roughly 235 milliarcseconds on-sky.

 To determine whether this amount of laser guide star wavefront aberration is acceptable requires further analysis.
-As seen in Figure 10, the spot size of the laser guide stars produced by the OAP/bi-convex relay is roughly 250 milli-arcseconds at the edges of the 120 arcsecond diameter field.
-According to KAON 551, WFS sub-system conceptual study report, this compares to other factors as follows: diameter of point source laser at Na layer, 1.08 arcseconds; seeing, 470 milli arcseconds; elongation, 850 milli-arcseconds; diffraction limit of subaperture, 660 mili-arcseconds.
+As seen in Figure 11, the spot size of the laser guide stars produced by the OAP/bi-convex relay is roughly 250 milli-arcseconds at the edges of the 120 arcsecond diameter field.
+According to KAON 551, WFS sub-system conceptual study report, this compares to other factors as follows: diameter of point source laser at Na layer, 1.08 arcseconds; seeing, 470 milli arcseconds; elongation, 850 milli-arcseconds; diffraction limit of subaperture, 660 milli-arcseconds.
 The relay static aberration contribution to spot size is smaller than all of these, and is much smaller than the combined 1.47 arcsecond expected laser guide star size.
-The error budget allows 250 miliarcsecond spot size for the laser guide star path.
+The error budget shown in KAON 551, Table 2, allows a 250 milliarcsecond spot size "due to aberrations in AO thru to WFS".
+It's not clear whether this includes contributions from the WFS optics.
+This requirement needs clarification.
 The current design meets this requirement.

 Another concern is the effect of the wavefront error on the dynamic range of the Shack-Hartmann wavefront sensors.
 The static aberration will cause movement of the Hartmann spots from the centers of the subapertures.
 If the static aberrations cause the Hartmann spots to move a significant fraction of a subaperture, that subaperture will be compromised in its dynamic range.
-To evaluate the extent of this problem, the position of the Hartmann spots in the subaperture, due to static aberrations, were evaluated in three ways: through Zemax modeling of LGS WFS, a simplified analytic approach, and through computer modeling of the Hartmann sensor.
+To evaluate the extent of this problem, the position of the Hartmann spots in the subaperture, due to static aberrations, were evaluated in three ways: through Zemax modeling of the LGS WFS, a simplified analytic approach, and through computer modeling of the Hartmann sensor.

 In Zemax the wavefront sensors were modeled using non-sequential components.
 Each field point encountered its own collimating lens, which imaged the telescope pupil onto a lenslet array.
 The resulting Hartmann pattern allowed visual inspection of the placement of the Hartmann dots, given the static aberrations at each field point.
-Figure 12 shows no gross Hartmann spot displacements on a 18x18 subaperture grid.
-The 64x64 subaperture grid specified for KNGAO is difficult to model in Zemax, due to computation time.
-Therefore, quantitative analysis of this effect is not done in Zemax.
+Figure 12 shows no gross Hartmann spot displacements on an 18x18 subaperture grid.
+The 64x64 subaperture grid specified for NGAO is difficult to model in Zemax, due to computation time.

 Figure 13 shows an approximate calculation of the spot displacements given the wavefront errors in the extreme field points.
 The static aberrations consist mostly of astigmatism, and analysis in Zemax indicates about 9 microns peak-to-valley of astigmatism is present in the extreme field positions.
-This corresponds to Hartmann dot displacements of approximately 6% of the subaperture.
+This corresponds to Hartmann spot displacements of approximately 6% of the subaperture.